jsoendermann/react-native-settings-screen/README.md

 # React Native Settings Screen

-This library takes a json object that describes your settings screen and turns it into a component tree ready to be used.
+This library takes a JavaScript object that describes your settings and turns it into a beautiful component ready to be used.

 ![react-native-settings-screen ios](https://raw.githubusercontent.com/jsoendermann/react-native-settings-screen/master/imgs/ios.png)
 ![react-native-settings-screen android](https://github.com/jsoendermann/react-native-settings-screen/raw/master/imgs/android.png)